 - Assessing the decision-making factors likely to increase or decrease damage awards

 It is nearly impossible for attorneys to ask questions of the venire during voir dire while also taking useful and detailed notes on each juror’s response.
-Yet, most attorneys have realized the importance of detailed notes when arguing with an opponent over a challenge for cause.
+Yet, most attorneys have not realized the importance of detailed notes when arguing with an opponent over a challenge for cause.
 Trial Exhibits’ litigation consultants are prepared to assist in note-taking and, even more importantly, are trained to observe and record information about each juror to determine who will be favorable to you or your opponent.
 With a Trial Exhibits’ consultant at your side, you can make informed decisions when striking jurors and know what to expect from the group dynamic of your impaneled jury.

 The process of early case consultation is designed to reveal your strengths and vulnerabilities as well as those of your opponent.
 This is an invaluable asset in the formation of the most influential case presentation possible, particularly when conducted early in the discovery stage.
 One of the major benefits of early case consultation is to have the opportunity to formulate refinements and devise a course of action to sway the unconvinced.